codebytaaron/Game-Creations/README.md

 # Game Creations

-A curated collection of browser-based games I’ve built, ranging from fast-paced arcade mechanics to strategy-driven and experimental gameplay systems.
+A curated collection of browser-based games I’ve built to explore gameplay mechanics, interaction design, and browser-based performance.

-This repository serves as a **central hub** for my game projects, showcasing different ideas, mechanics, and visual styles across multiple builds.
+This repository acts as a central hub for multiple standalone game projects, ranging from fast-paced arcade experiences to more experimental and strategy-driven builds.

 ---

 ## ⚠️ Usage Notice

-This repository is shared for **visibility and reference only**.
+This repository is shared for visibility and reference only.

-Please **do not use, copy, modify, deploy, or redistribute** any of these projects without contacting me first.
+Please do not use, copy, modify, deploy, or redistribute any of these projects without contacting me first.

-If you’re interested in using a game, adapting one, or collaborating on a new project, reach out via the link in my bio.
+If you’re interested in a specific game, a demo, or collaboration, reach out via the link in my bio.

 ---

 ## Featured Games (Live)

-These are some of my favorite and most polished builds:
+A selection of my most polished and complete builds:

 - **Final Drive Frenzy**
   https://final-drive-frenzy.vercel.app